singlelove/singlelove.github.io/README.md

 npm install hexo-deployer-git

+#update

+use 'git add .、git commit -m "..."、git push origin hexo' to commit to hexo branch.

-then use 'hexo g -d' to publish.
+use 'hexo g -d' to publish to master branch.